-B. BLE mesh message encapsulation
+B. BLE Mesh Message Encapsulation

 Fig. 2 depicts how a message is encapsulated through the different stack layers.
 Reading the figure from up to bottom the message goes from the application layer to the physical layer.
 There are two message types allowed: access and control messages.
 When the message to be transmitted is large, no matter its type, it can be segmented.
-An unsegmented access/control message can convey up to 10 bytes of data which is enough for the purposes considered in this paper.
+An unsegmented access/control message can convey up to 10 bytes of data which is enough for the purposes considered in this article.
 The difference in the encapsulation of an access versus a control message comes in the transport and network layers.
-An access message divides the Message Integrity Checks (MICs) in two 4-byte parts, one in the transport layer and the other in the network layer.
+An access message divides the message integrity checks (MICs) in two 4-byte parts, one in the transport layer and the other in the network layer.
 This is done to allow the encryption of data application messages.
 For example, a relay may retransmit a message if it belongs to the network (Network MIC OK), but not necessarily has to know its contents (Transport MIC KO).
 Control messages, instead, are critical messages used to manage the network.
-Thus, they use also eight bytes but all of them are dedicated to protecting the network PDU.
+Thus, they use also 8 bytes but all of them are dedicated to protecting the network PDU.
 In this way, both message types have the same length at the network layer.
-This network PDU is introduced into a standard BLE advertising data structure with a defined advertisement type: 0x2A for mesh messages or 0x2B for mesh beacons.
+This network PDU is introduced into a standard BLE advertising data structure with a defined advertisement type: $0 \times 2A$ for mesh messages or 0 × 2B for mesh beacons.
 Here on, the advertisement is passed to the physical layer as any other BLE advertisement.